ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # PUBG-Afk-FarmBot
 A working AFk battlepoint(bp) farming bot for playerunknown battle grounds.

-Check the releases tab for the precompiled gui afkbot exe when I upload later.
+Check the releases tab for the precompiled gui afkbot exe in a zip folder.

 This is fully working even after the september patch that stopped most bots